 5. Keeping your heart open, but not on your sleeve.

 Applying these to my relationships and friendships, has allowed me to keep life-long friends & even family.
-We obviously cannot disown our family, but we do have the ability to set boundaries.
+Obviously, we cannot disown our family, however, we do have the ability to set boundaries.
+And we should use this to our advantage.